 SynSel is partnering with leading biofuel scientific organizations and academic institutions to advance the field of Second-Generation Biofuels.
 Over the lifetime of SynSel biorefineries, improvements will also be implemented at each site with a focus on reducing operational costs, improving refining processes, tweaking process sub-systems and improving product yields & quality.
 Engineering & chemistry college students and interns will be involved in many of these initiatives.

-SynSel is collaborating with leading academic institutions like Michigan Tech University to advance the science and education of biofuels.
-Preliminary discussions are underway to develop educational programs for undergraduate and graduate students at our Ontonagon, MI biofuel plant.
+SynSel is collaborating with leading academic institutions like Michigan Tech University and Bradley University to advance the science and education of biofuels.
+Preliminary discussions are underway to develop educational programs for undergraduate and graduate students at our Ontonagon, MI and Grand Rapids, MN biofuel plant.
 Key educational program themes include:

 SynSel’s commitment to these programs serves as an investment into the next generation of biofuel scientists and professionals.
 These programs, in return, advance science and contributes to SynSel’s mission of producing sustainable second-generation biofuels, creating employment opportunities, building community resiliency, and contributing to energy security.